-A valuation allowance for deferred tax assets has not been recorded since management believes it is more likely than not that the existing net
+A valuation allowance for deferred tax assets has not been recorded since management believes it is more likely than not that the existing net deductible temporary differences will reverse during periods in which the Company generates net taxable income.

 The Company recorded \$16.5 million of deferred tax assets arising from tax loss carry forwards which will be realized through future operations.
 Carry forwards of approximately \$2.7 million expire over the next 15 years, and \$13.7 million can be utilized over an indefinite period.